Fastelavnsboller, the Norwegian Shrovetide Speciality

 Fastelavnsboller are one of those traditions that seems to be enjoyed throughout the country though and not without good reason.

 These Shrovetide buns really only became popular after the 1900s when stoves started to be more commonplace.
-Of course, now we are all using an excuse to eat this delicious treat.
+Of course, now we don't need any excuse to eat this delicious treat!
 Fastelavnsboller are light, airy buns, fragrant with cardamom and filled with strawberry jam and whipped cream.
 The perfect light and delicate patisserie for the promise of spring to come.
 Once you have tried these I am sure you will agree that Shrovetide just isn't the same without them.

 Fastelavnsboller (makes 12 buns)

 650g / 1lb 7oz plain or all purpose flour